JavaScript Timeline Functionality: Different Approaches for Different Needs from DHTMLX

 Thanks to a flexible layout, Gantt charts can be complemented with additional grids and timelines.
 For example, the resource panel can be added to the default timeline for managing project resources.
 It contributes to achieving more productive resource allocation and balanced workload intensity.

 DHTMLX Gantt supports the right-to-left (RTL) mode.
-In other words, the Gantt timeline can display textual data written in languages belonging to left-to-right writing systems (Arab, Persian, Hebrew, etc).
+In other words, the Gantt timeline can display textual data written in languages belonging to right-to-left writing systems (Arab, Persian, Hebrew, etc).

 JavaScript Timeline View in DHTMLX Scheduler